IWI Negev

 The IWI Negev (also known as the Negev NG-5) is a 5.56×45mm NATO light machine gun developed by Israel Weapon Industries (IWI), formerly Israel Military Industries Ltd. (IMI).

-In 2012, IWI introduced the Negev NG-7 7.62×51mm NATO general-purpose machine gun and is used by the Israel Defense Forces (mainly in the infantry, combat engineer and special forces units).
+In 2012, IWI introduced the Negev NG-7, a variant chambered in 7.62×51mm NATO.
 The NG stands for Next Generation.
+Both variants of the Negev are in service with the Israel Defense Forces.